epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 ServiceClient.cpp                     C++ source code for the client sending ServiceClient.h                       the query and receiving the response

-types.cpp                             C++ source code of types and utilities types.h                               common to client and server
+common.cpp                            C++ source code of types and utilities common.h                              common to client and server

 start_server                          bash script to start server